GoogleCloudPlatform/genai-databases-retrieval-app/README.md

    * A `sources` section with a data source named `my-pg-instance`.
 Configure this section according to the guide for the database you set up.

-   * An `authServices` section with a service named `my_google_service`.
+   * [Optional] An `authServices` section with a service named `my_google_service`.
 This is used by the application to access user data securely.
 You can create a Client ID for your app [following these steps](https://support.google.com/cloud/answer/6158849)
+     > [!NOTE]
+     > This section is required if you want to enable ticket-related queries,
+     > like booking a ticket or viewing a user's ticket history.

-   * Once the `sources` and `authServices` sections are defined, copy the `tools` and `toolsets` sections directly from the `tools.yaml` file located in the root of this repository and paste them into your new configuration file.
+   * Once the above sections are defined, copy the `tools` and `toolsets` sections directly from the `tools.yaml` file located in the root of this repository and paste them into your new configuration file.

 1. **Launch the Toolbox with the Final Configuration:** Finally, restart Toolbox and feed your completed `tools.yaml` configuration to the toolbox server.